 British Thermal Unit ("Btu") – One (1) Btu shall mean one British thermal unit and is defined as the amount of heat required to raise the temperature of one (1) pound of pure water from fifty-nine degrees Fahrenheit (59ºF) to sixty degrees Fahrenheit (60ºF) at Standard Pressure.

+Business Day – Any Monday, Tuesday, Wednesday, Thursday, or Friday, excluding Federal bank holidays.

 Cubic Foot of Gas – The quantity of Gas which would occupy a volume of one (1) cubic foot of space when such gas is at Standard Pressure and a Standard Temperature.

 Customer's Fuel and L&U – Customer's fuel and lost and unaccounted for Gas shall be actual System fuel requirements and lost and unaccounted for Gas.